SidneyNemzer/snippets/roadmap.md

 * (?)
 More editor themes
 * (?)
 Allow a snippet to be sent to a Github Gist and/or Pastebin?
 * (?)
 Allow snippets to be downloaded
+* Support other browsers (using the WebExtensions API)